State Guide

 Get a Vendor's License (sales tax) from the Ohio Department of Taxation

-Mobile food vendors operating across multiple counties need a Transient Vendor's License from the Ohio Department of Taxation ($25, one-time).
-If you'll only sell in your home county, you can use the regular county-issued Vendor's License instead ($25).
+Mobile food vendors operating across multiple counties need a Transient Vendor's License from the Ohio Department of Taxation ($50, one-time — raised from $25 in April 2025).
+If you'll only sell in your home county, you can use the regular county-issued Vendor's License instead ($50).
 Ohio's state sales tax is 5.75%, with county and transit add-ons pushing combined rates to 6.50%–8.25%.
 Prepared food consumed off-premises is generally exempt; food consumed on-premises is fully taxable.

 3